 What happens to yeast rolls when you add cornmeal?
 You get a surprisingly soft and somewhat chewy interior with a slight but interesting crunch to the crust.
-Cornmeal Yeast Rolls are especially nice with soup.
+Cornmeal Dinner Rolls are especially nice with soup.

 Although this recipe is formulated to be mixed in a bread machine, alternate directions for making with a stand mixer or by hand are included in the recipe notes below.